Home > Monument Materials

 Cemetery headstones and monuments are more than just a way to mark the grave site.
 Throughout history, cemetery monuments have told the story of a person’s life.

 Included on the monuments could be a statement of character, their interests, place of birth and place of death of the deceased.
-How many children the person had, how they died, a Bible verses, a poem or even special quotes are also displayed on burial markers.
+How many children the person had, how they died, a Bible verse, a poem or even special quotes are also displayed on burial markers.

 Words are not the only way to personalize a monument for a lasting memorial.
 Statues, mausoleums, grave benches and plaques can create a sense of how esteemed the deceased was to their community, family or nation.